 GENERAL INFORMATION

 Project Name:

 Project Address:

 Site Manager: Work Shift:

 Date of Incident: Time:

 Type of Incident: ☐ Injury ☐ Property Dama age ☐ Spill ☐ Fire ☐ Other:

 AFFECTED EMPLOYEE OR PRO PERTY OWNER INFOF RMATIO N

 Employee/Owner Name:

 Date of Birth: Male/Fe emale:

 Address:

 Department: Years/o date Emplo yed:

 MEDICAL INFORMATION (NA If Not Applicable)

 Name and Address of Doctor:

 Hospital and Phone Number:

 Substance Abuse Testing: As a result of this inciden t, was t his employee?

 Substance Abuse Tested? ☐ Yes ☐ No Alcohol Tested? ☐ Yes □ No

 Was this a First Aid only incider nt? 🔲 Yes □ No

-Has the Employee returned to Has the Employee returned to work?
+Has the Employee returned to work?
+Yes □ No If Yes, Date:

 INCIDENT DESCRIPTION (Facts and Findings)

-What activity or task was performed at time of incident?
-(Please be specific, what was the employee doing, identify equipment or material the employee was using.)
+What activity or task was perfo or material the employee was u ent?
+(P lease be specific, what wa s the employee doing , identify equipment